OlympusDAO/olympus-frontend/README.md

 [Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
 After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)
+Note: This faucet drips sOHM v1 tokens.
+If you need to test v2 token flows (sOHM, OHM, gOHM), you will first need to use the migration steps in the UI to convert from sOHM v1 to sOHM v2.

 **Rinkeby faucet for WETH:**
 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)